rory133/Snippets/Notes/J2EE/EJB/Concurrency.Management.md

+### Overview.

 * @ConcurrencyManagement annotation for sigleton session bean.
 It allows to configure concurrence control for bean and has two diffirent ways:
 1.Container-managed concurrency (CMC): The container controls concurrent access to the bean instance based on metadata (annotation or the XML equivalent).
 Used if no concurrency management configured.
 2.Bean-managed concurrency (BMC): The container allows full concurrent access and defers the